Vouch logovouch

 Notarization

-The final step is to test your datasource by running the notarization process.
+The final step is to test your data source by running the notarization process.
 This verifies that your configuration correctly extracts and attests the specified data from the target website.
 The vouch Notarization fields are label, method, urlFilter, requestBodyJsonPathFilter, responseBodyJsonPathFilter, acceptEncoding, and redaction:

 Notarization